racketmaestro/Breast-Cancer-Masking-WebApp/README.md

 ## Local development

 Run the streamlit app for local development by running `streamlit run app.py` in the command prompt.
-Make changes on the dev branch before merging to the master branch.
+Make changes on the dev branch and test locally before merging to the master branch.

 Run tests using the command `pytest` in the root directory.
 Test cases can be found in the'tests' folder.